RadwaElaraby/MADRL-readings/centralized-critics.md

   - thus, it computes a separate baseline for each agent that relies on the centralised critic to reason about counterfactuals in which only that agent’s action changes

 - use of a critic representation that allows efficient evaluation of the baseline
-  - the actions of the other agents, u<sub>t</sub><sup>−a</sup>, are part of the input to the critic network, which then outputs a Q-value for each of agent a’s actions
+  - the actions of the other agents, u<sub>t</sub><sup>−a</sup>, are part of the input to the critic network, which then outputs a Q-value for each of agent a’s actions.
+In other words, the critic computes in a single forward the Q-values for all the different actions of a given agent, conditioned on the actions of all the other agents
   - counterfactual advantage can be calculated efficiently by a single forward pass of the actor and critic for each agent

 They also introduced 2 variatns of independent actor-critic (IAC)